meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 In the latter case, go to APIs & Services > OAuth consent screen > Test users, and click the + ADD USERS button, and you'll see this message: While publishing status is set to "Testing", only test users are able to access the app.
 Allowed user cap prior to app verification is 100, and is counted over the entire lifetime of the app.

-After clicking Continue, check the Select all checkbox to enable both settings required for running Gmagent:
+After clicking Continue, check the Select all checkbox to enable both settings required for running the agent:
 ```
 View your email messages and settings.
 Manage drafts and send emails.
 ```

-Finally, copy the Authorization code and paste it to the Terminal, hit Enter and you'll see Gmagent's initial greeting (which will likely differ because the default temperature value 0.8 is used here - see [Ollama's model file](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values) for detail) such as:
+Finally, copy the Authorization code and paste it to the Terminal, hit Enter and you'll see the agent's initial greeting (which will likely differ because the default temperature value 0.8 is used here - see [Ollama's model file](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values) for detail) such as:
 ```
 Hello!
-I'm Gmagent, here to help you manage your Gmail account with ease.
+I'm Email Agent, here to help you manage your email account with ease.

 What would you like to do today?
 Do you want me to: